There are no affiliate links on PagePipe.

-We admit we love the irony of testing TTFB on Google’s page with ByteCheck.com online testing tool:
+We admit we love the irony of testing TTFB on Google’s homepage with ByteCheck.com online testing tool:

 Google’s TTFB for their HTTPS-information page is 407 milliseconds.
 Oops!
 It could have been less than 100 milliseconds – if they left HTTPS off the site.
 Is there a monetary or even information transaction on this page?
 Nope.
 Sheer waste of speed.
 Especially for mobile users.

 Let’s look at a few more examples:

 459 milliseconds wasted!

 That’s the same as adding a video or podcast player to every single page and post on the site.

 If you botch installing HTTPS, you can end up with duplicate content issues.
 You’ll have both HTTP and HTTPS versions of your page getting indexed.
 Different versions of the same page might also show up in search engine results.
 This will confuse your visitors and lead to a negative user experience.
-HTTPS has a minor effect on search rankings.
+HTTPS has a no effect on search rankings.
 Producing quality, relevant content is still the most important SEO tactic.

 To correct HTTPS problems, you have to do 301 redirects for every page and post of your site.
 Bummer!
 It takes time for Google to re-index your website and a certain drop in rankings will most likely happen.

 “Don’t make the switch to HTTPS solely for SEO purposes.
 It’s a resource-intensive process and there isn’t a strong correlation between the two.” – Neil Patel

 There is no point in serving a blog over HTTPS when you have no sensitive data exchanged.
 Why on earth would Google force you to do it?
 Why would you favor a secure blog over a non-secure blog, if you don’t exchange any sensitive data anyway?

 “My recent profile of my homepage, HTTP vs HTTPS, the average load times were 1.5s and 4.5s, respectively.
 When looking at the connection details, the big slow down factor was the extra round trips due to the SSL handshake.
 Mobile browsers over 3G was even worse.
 The numbers were 5s and 9s, respectively.” – Clint Pachl